-Pilkington Eclipse AdvantageTM Low-E Glass can opacified for use in spandrel panels with typical Flourine-free ceramic frits or water based Silicone opacifiers applied to either the glass or reflective surfaces.
-Note, applying opacifiers to the coated surface will change the appearance by reducing its reflectivity, and will mask the Low-E property.
+Pilkington Solar-ETM glass can be opacified for use in spandrel panels with typical ceramic frits or water based Silicone opacifiers applied to either the glass or the coated surface.
+Note: applying opacifiers to the coated surface will change the appearance by reducing its reflectivity, and will mask the Low-E property, thus changing the solar and thermal performance.